speculative fiction author, certified Blerd, fanfiction sommelier, lapslock aficionado, and staunch defender of comic sans.

 “This is the sort of fantasy I love.
 Layered, detailed world building, lush prose, lovable but flawed found family, and a central magical mystery tying it all together.
 Black as Diamond is a triumph!”

-—M. H. Ayinde, author of A Song of Legends Lost
+—M. H. Ayinde, Sunday Times bestselling author of A Song of Legends Lost

 “A wickedly original epic fantasy bound by the familiar threads of friendship, family, and fate.
 Agoawike's masterful worldbuilding is in rare balance with characters who shine bright within a world where nobody quite fits, and nothing is as it seems.
 Dark but boldly hopeful, Black as Diamond is fantasy at its most brilliant!”